Genomon-Project/paplot-doc/data_ca.rst

 1. Minimal dataset
 ==========================

-| `View the report generated in this section <http://genomon-project.github.io/paplot/ca_minimal/graph_minimal.html>`__
+| `View the report generated in this section. <http://genomon-project.github.io/paplot/ca_minimal/graph_minimal.html>`__
-| `View the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/ca_minimal>`__
+| `View the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/ca_minimal>`__
-| `Download the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/ca_minimal.zip?raw=true>`__
+| `Download the input data used in this section. <https://github.com/Genomon-Project/paplot/blob/master/example/ca_minimal.zip?raw=true>`__

-For generating Chromosomal Aberration Report using paplot, at least following 5 items are necessary.
+For generating Chromosomal Aberration Report using paplot, at least the following five items are necessary:

  - Sample ID (Sample)
  - Chromosome of the breakpoint 1 (Chr1)